CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 Note that in this run script, slurm or SBATCH requests 8 nodes, each node with 32 pes, or 8x32 = 256 pes

-Verify that the NPCOL and NPROW settings in the script are configured to match, in this case, to run CMAQ using on 256 cpus NPCOL=16, NPROW=16 16x16=256
+Verify that the NPCOL and NPROW settings in the script are configured to match.
+In this case, to run CMAQ using on 256 cpus, use NPCOL=16 and NPROW=16.

 `grep NPCOL /shared/build/openmpi_gcc/CMAQ_v533/CCTM/scripts/run_cctm_2016_12US2.256pe.8x32.pcluster.csh`